NaziaSiddique/twister2-social/README.md

 • Heroku – where the live site is deployed

 • Chrome - was used as the default testing browser

-# Future Implementation

-• Allow registered users to delete their own account

-• Build in in-app messaging feature, allowing users (businesses and consumers) to send private messages

-• Chargeable Business Profile Features – set up an additional cost for registration

-• FAQ Page – this will give potential clients answers to the most asked questions via a table with FAQs and dropdown buttons to view answers

-• Add CAPTCHA to Contact Form – this will protect the site from being spammed

-• GDPR Compliant Pop-Up Screen – this will ensure that the company complies with the EU data protection laws, by enabling visitors to the website to approve or deny the processing of their personal data

-• Site Privacy Information – this will set out clear guidelines about what language restrictions there are in place, what behaviour is expected online and what actions will lead to accounts being blocked

 ## Deployment & Local Development